You’ll receive an email or letter from us if your child qualifies for free transport assistance.

 Provide as much detail as you can about:

-• any parent / carer / other family member’s disability relevant to your case – backed up with recent professional evidence
+- any parent, carer or other family member’s disability relevant to your case – backed up with recent professional evidence

 The more information you provide, the easier it will be for us to reach a decision.
 If you don’t provide enough information your appeal for council-organised transport could be refused.

-A submitted PTB appeal form will form the basis of a Stage 1 appeal against the Council’s standard offer of a PTB for post 16 SEND students (see SEND Home to School Transport Policy and PTBs).
-Details of the appeals process can be found at Appendix 1 of the Mainstream Home to School Transport Policy.
+A submitted PTB appeal form will form the basis of a Stage 1 appeal against the council’s standard offer of a PTB for post 16 SEND students (see SEND Home to School Transport Policy and PTBs).
+Details of the appeals process can be found within Appendix 1 of the Mainstream Home to School Transport Policy.

-Please note that you cannot appeal just because you disagree with the policy.
+Please note: you cannot appeal just because you disagree with the policy.
 We advise that you read these before submitting any appeal.

 If the appeal has been refused, you have the option of proceeding to a Stage 2 appeal and you will be provided details of how to do so in your refusal letter.